Background and activities

 My Research/Teaching Interests:

-Current Research: Greenland Ice-mass balance from satellite gravity observations
+Recently completed research: Greenland Ice-mass balance from satellite gravity observations

 The Gravity Recovery and Climate Experiment (GRACE) satellite mission provides temporal variations of Earth gravity field with a period of around one month.
 GRACE measures changes in Earth's gravity field caused by regional shifts in the Earth's mass, including ice sheets, oceans and Water stored in the soil and in underground aquifers.
 We used GRACE data to estimate the rate of ice mass variability over Greenland.
 The Figure below shows monthly ice mass changes summed over the entire Greenland ice sheet, between April 2002 and February 2010, estimated in Gigatonne grom three GRACE data sets released by GFZ (Potsdam), JPL(California) and CSR (Texas).
 Note that this plot shows deviation from the average ice mass over the 2002 to 2010 period.
 It does not mean that the ice sheet was gaining ice before 2006 but that ice mass was over the 2002 to 2010 average.
 The ice mass was below the 2002 to 2010 average after 2006.
 The trend of the best fitting straight line for CSR data is -163±20 Gigatonne per year.
 The results also indicate the the ice-mass loss rate has been increasing in the time period between 2002 and 2010.

-Current Research: Ocean circulation in North Atlantic and the Arctic sea from satellite altimetry observations
+Recently completed research: Ocean circulation in North Atlantic and the Arctic sea from satellite altimetry observations

 The Ocean plays a key role in determining the global climate.
 To develop techniques for pridicting furure climate, one must undrestand the dynamics of the global ocean circulation.
 A viable approach to observing the global and regional ocean circulations with sufficient resolution is the use of a satellite radar altimeter to measure the Mean Sea Surface (MSS) height.
 Multiple radar altimetry data from ESA satellites of ENVISAT, ERS-1 and ERS-2 and NASA satellite of GFO were used to determine the NTNU MSS model.
 NTNU MSS model is used to derive the mean dynamic topography and the ocesn circulation as it is shown in the Figure below.
 This plot shows the surface currents system in the North Atlantic and the Arctic sea for the time period 1993-2007.
 Flow of warm water is shown as red arrow and cold water as blue arrow.
 The Northward flow of warm water in the North Atlantic is partly balanced by southward flow of clod water in the East Greenland.
 Note that the detalied surface currents are not shown in this picture.